MONITORING AND EVALUATION

-For example, it can establish whether targets were not met because of lack of human resources (skills) or appropriate tools, or unforeseen contextual obstacles (e.g. beneficiaries lacked time to engage with program) which ultimately affected program outcomes.
+For example, it can establish whether targets were not met because of lack of human resources (skills) or appropriate tools, or unforeseen contextual obstacles (e.g., beneficiaries lacked time to engage with the program), which ultimately affected program outcomes.

 If there don’t seem to be process-related issues, the evaluation can help illuminate issues with the change model itself, encouraging a needed rethinking of how to affect change for the target group.

-The use of periodic assessments during implementation is one of the most important process evaluation components.
+The use of periodic assessments during implementation is one of the most important processes evaluation components.
 This allows organizations to re-design if needed during execution to increase reach, re-allocate resources, etc.

 An outcome evaluation aims to determine whether overall program objectives have been met.
 In that process, practitioners also identify what might have spurred or limited those changes.
 Finally, it helps shed light on unexpected changes in the target beneficiary population at the end of the intervention or at the point of evaluation.

 It can also help pinpoint which areas of a program were more or less effective than others.
-Most importantly, with an outcome evaluation an organization determines whether there was a change in the lives of beneficiaries.
+Most importantly, with an outcome evaluation, an organization determines whether there was a change in beneficiaries' lives.